NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 • The risk to sibs of the proband depends on the genetic status of the proband's parents.

-• If a parent of the proband is affected, the risk to sibs is 50%.
+• If a parent of the proband is affected and/or has a pathogenic variant in a gene associated with autosomal dominant CFTD, the risk to sibs is 50%.

 • If both parents are clinically unaffected, the risk to sibs, while low, is greater than that in the general population because:

 Offspring of a proband.
-Each child of an individual with autosomal dominant CFTD has a 50% chance of inheriting the mutation.
+Each child of an individual with autosomal dominant CFTD has a 50% chance of inheriting the pathogenic variant.

-Other family members of a proband.
+Other family members.
 The risk to other family members depends on the status of the proband's parents.
-If a parent is found to be affected, his or her family members may be at risk.
+If a parent is affected, his or her family members may be at risk.

 Parents of a proband

-• The parents of an affected child are obligate heterozygotes and therefore carry one mutant allele.
+• The parents of an affected child are obligate heterozygotes and therefore carry one mutated allele.

 • Heterozygotes (carriers) are generally asymptomatic.
-Because parents of children with other congenital myopathies have had subtle clinical and pathologic findings when examined closely [Wallgren-Pettersson et al 1990], the possibility of mild manifestations in individuals who are carriers for a mutation causing CFTD cannot be excluded.
+Because parents of children with other congenital myopathies have had subtle clinical and pathologic findings when examined closely [Wallgren-Pettersson et al 1990], the possibility of mild manifestations in individuals who are carriers for a pathogenic variant causing CFTD cannot be excluded.

 Sibs of a proband